kojiwell/periodic-table/README.md

 [48] Hubert Zimmermann. *OSI Reference Model – The ISO Model of Architecture for Open Systems Interconnection*.
 IEEE Transactions on Communications, 1980.

+## HOW TO CITE

+If you find this analysis useful, please cite it as:

+> Joy Arulraj. *Towards a Periodic Table of Computer System Design Principles.* arXiv preprint arXiv:TBD, 2025.

 ## HOW TO CONTRIBUTE